-Germany’s new regulations will finally allow online casino licensing
+Germany’s new regulations will finally allow online casino licensing in 2021

 German regulators have struggled for years to craft appropriate laws governing online gambling.
 Finally, in March of 2020, the new Interstate Treaty on Gambling was approved, which will go into effect in July 2021 and allow the licensing of online casinos.
 But what are the details of the law?
 Read below to find out.

 The upcoming online casino regulations in Germany will be a sea change for the country’s gambling industry, bringing a massive new opportunity for both start-ups and established companies who want to expand into Europe’s biggest economy.
 The latest version of the German Interstate Treaty on Gambling, which will come into force on July 1, 2021, will allow licenses to offer online casino games across the entire country for the first time.